Email marketing metrics are far simpler than other metrics such as Website analytics.

-The click rate is the number of subscribers who click on a link in the email.
+The click rate is the percentage of subscribers who click on a link in the email.

-he churn rate or unsubscribe rate is the number of people who unsubscribe to the email versus the number who subscribe.
+The churn rate or unsubscribe rate is the number of people who unsubscribe from the email newsletter versus the number who subscribe.

 A typical churn rate is less than 1 percent per month.
-Anything higher indicates a problem with the content of the email — either it has poor quality, is being sent at the wrong time or is a mismatch with the subscriber’s interests.
+Anything higher indicates a problem with the email list or the content of the email — either it has poor quality, is being sent at the wrong time or is a mismatch with the subscriber’s interests.

 Obviously, the lower the percentage the better.

-Another rate worth watching is the bounce rate, which shows the number of emails sent and rejected by the recipients mail server.
+The bounce rate indicates the the number of emails sent and rejected by the recipients mail server.